ethberry/ethberry.github.io/docs/AdminPanel/ERC20/token.md

 # Token

-EC20 token is a company shares representation.
-It is used for De(centralized) Fi(nance)
+ERC20 token represents currency and is used for De(centralized) Fi(nance)

 ## Deployment